ellmetha/django-machina/docs/getting_started.rst

 ------------

 * `Python`_ 2.7, 3.3, 3.4 or 3.5
-* `Django`_ 1.5.x, 1.6.x, 1.7.x or 1.8.x
+* `Django`_ 1.7.x or 1.8.x
 * `Pillow`_ 2.2. or higher
 * `Django-model-utils`_ 2.0. or higher
 * `Django-mptt`_ 0.7. or higher
 * `Django-haystack`_ 2.1. or higher
 * `Django-markdown`_ 0.7. or higher
 * `Django-widget-tweaks`_ 1.4. or higher
-* `South`_ 1.0.1 or higher if you are using Django < 1.7

-.. warning:: While *django-machina* is compatible with Django 1.5.x and Django 1.6.x, these versions of Django
+.. warning:: While *django-machina* is compatible with Django 1.7.x, this version of Django
-             are no longer supported by the Django team.
-Please upgrade to Django 1.7.x or 1.8.x immediately.
+             is no longer supported by the Django team.
+Please upgrade to Django 1.8.x immediately.

 .. note::